-That means if someone was selling on Amazon with FBA stock in California for 7 years and never registered with this program, they would only be a liability for the periods of April 2016 to March 2018.
+That means if someone were selling on Amazon with FBA stock in California for 7 years and never registered with this program, they would only be a liability for the periods of April 2016 to March 2018.

 BUT if they miss this deadline, they would be responsible for all 7 years (assuming they had stock in California at that time).
-This is why you will read on social media comments about how California will bankrupt sellers who do not come forward with compliance that have been selling for more than 4+ years.
+This is why you will read on social media comments about how California will bankrupt sellers who do not come forward with compliance selling for more than 4+ years.

-Amazon FBA sellers are liable for when they first had nexus (FBA stock in California) and sales after that time period (typically the same month).
+Amazon FBA sellers are liable when they first had nexus (FBA stock in California) and sales after that time period (typically the same month).